| Read Time: 4 minutes | Marriage

 • Both spouses were over 18 and unmarried at the time of the agreement;

-• You lived together as a married couple; and
+• They lived in Texas together as a married couple; and

-If you meet the requirements, the State of Texas is legally bound to recognize your marriage.
+If you can prove these requirements are met, which can be difficult to do, the State of Texas is legally bound to recognize your marriage.
 Although the Texas legislature hasn’t updated the code language, Texas recognizes both opposite and same-sex common-law marriages

 How Does Common-Law Marriage Divorce Work?

 A common-law marriage is a valid, legal marriage.
 The common-law marriage continues until the couple legally divorces, with one exception.
-If the couple stops living together as spouses and stops representing themselves as being married within the first two years of a common law marriage, Texas law presumes they never agreed to be married.
-Otherwise, you will need to get a formal divorce, just like a formally married couple would.
+If more than 2 years passes from the date of when a couple separates and stops living together to the date upon which the common law marriage is sought to be proven, Texas law presumes they never agreed to be married.
+Apart from this, you will need to get a formal divorce, just like a formally married couple would.

 How To Prove a Common-Law Marriage in Texas

 A marriage certificate proves the existence of a formal, ceremonial marriage.
-However, when asked to provide proof of a common-law marriage, you need proof of the four elements listed above.
+A common-law marriage on the other hand, requires proof that the four elements listed above are met.
 For example, the purchase agreement for a home signed by both spouses and identifying them as a married couple can show agreement to be married.
 Bills with the couple’s names can serve as evidence of living together.
-Mail from friends and family addressed to the spouses, social media accounts, and recognition of the couple in newspapers or the workplace show how the couple represented themselves as being married.
-If you can produce evidence proving your marriage meets the four requirements, you have a common-law marriage, and your marriage is legally binding.
+Mail from friends and family addressed to the spouses, social media accounts, and recognition of the couple in news articles or the workplace show how the couple represented themselves as being married.
+If you can provide proof your marriage meets the four requirements, you have a common-law marriage, and your marriage is legally binding.

 Formal Declaration and Registration